Peter King's Monday Morning QB: On Browns, Draft

 My theory: The Patriots didn’t take a quarterback in this draft until picking long-shot Danny Etling from LSU in the seventh round because they didn’t view any of the guys after the top five as likely heirs to Tom Brady.
 Regarding Etling, I was watching ESPN at the time, and their analysts seemed in shock that he was even drafted.
 I wouldn’t think of him as anything but an interesting prospect who might develop into a backup.
 It’s altogether likely the Patriots enter 2019 looking for their next starter.

-So now the Patriots have some ammo to move up next year in what appears to be a thin quarterback class if there’s a quarterback they like.
+So now the Patriots have some ammo to move up next year in what appears to be a thin quarterback class, if there’s a quarterback they like.
 As of today, the Patriots would likely have six picks in the first three rounds—a one, two twos, and three threes, including possible compensatory picks for pricey free agents Nate Solder and Malcolm Butler while not signing any high-salaried unrestricted free agents.
 Too early to know for sure, but Drew Lock of Missouri could be the only top-10 caliber quarterback next year after four went in the top 10 this year.
 The Patriots are in better position today to move up for Lock or one of his brethren than they were before the weekend.

 About that Giant Rugby Player